westagain/run-prediction-model/README.md

 now at 14.1% to surpass this threshold. not sure how to plan now but godspeed.

+*august 04, 2025, 22:11*

+rest day until run. not the optimal approach.

 ---

 ## how to run (no pun intended)